Deep Augmentation: Dropout as Augmentation for Self-Supervised Learning: Introduction

 \section{Introduction}

-Self-supervised learning, a paradigm shift in machine learning that enables the creation of representations and pre-trained models without relying on human-annotated labels, has revolutionized several domains, including computer vision \citep{simclr}, natural language processing \citep{bert}, speech processing \citep{wavenet}, and genomics \citep{bigbird}.
+Self-supervised learning has emerged as a powerful paradigm in machine learning, enabling the creation of representations and pre-trained models without reliance on human-annotated labels.
+It has propelled breakthroughs in computer vision~\citep{simclr}, natural language processing~\citep{bert}, graph learning~\citep{gcl}, speech processing~\citep{wavenet}, and genomics~\citep{bigbird}.
+Within this landscape, \emph{contrastive learning}~\citep{contrastive1, simclr} has gained particular prominence by leveraging augmentations that generate complementary pairs of samples, thereby preserving semantic structure~\citep{dataaugmentationimagessurvey} and effectively expanding the training set.

-Contrastive learning \citep{contrastive1, simclr}, a popular approach within self-supervised learning, has demonstrated exceptional results.
-This approach leverages data augmentations to create complementary pairs of samples that preserve semantic structure.
-In machine learning \citep{dataaugmentationimagessurvey}, such augmentations expand training data by creating artificial samples.

-Currently, effective design of data augmentations necessitates a deep understanding of the domain or data set, such as image processing techniques like cropping and blurring \citep{simclr} or NLP techniques like masking and synonym replacement \citep{gao-etal-2021-simcse}.

-In this work, we introduce Deep Augmentation, a network- and data-agnostic method for augmentations in higher layers of neural networks (NNs) using dropout \citep{dropout} and optionally the stop-gradient operation.
-These nonlinear transformations in high-dimensional activation spaces improve model performance and generalization across computer vision with ResNets \citep{resnet} and NLP with Transformers \citep{transformer}.
-Unlike other methods, Deep Augmentation does not require expert-designed and handcrafted augmentations and does not rely on label information that is specific to supervised settings, making it versatile and broadly applicable.

-Deep Augmentation generates augmentations of the internal representations of neural networks, requiring less manual engineering.
-Unlike dropout, which was introduced to prevent co-adaptation among neurons, Deep Augmentation aims to encourage neurons in specific layers to represent semantically meaningful and complementary views.
-This leads to a hierarchically richer representation and improved utility for downstream tasks.

-Recent research \citep{granularityMugs, glom} emphasizes the importance of a representation's ability to capture levels of semantic granularity in data to increase the versatility of the representations for downstream tasks.
-Given that neural networks learn hierarchical representations in intermediate activations \citep{cnnclasshierarchy, rickardtopologyapproach}, augmenting these internal representations yields invariances to different perspectives on the data, from the input space to more abstract relationships captured in later layers.
+Despite recent progress, effective augmentation strategies in contrastive learning often hinge on domain-specific knowledge---for instance, cropping and blurring in images~\citep{simclr}, and token masking in NLP~\citep{gao-etal-2021-simcse}.
+Designing such augmentations can be time-consuming and may not generalize well across diverse modalities.
+This motivates the exploration of more universally applicable techniques.

+A simple yet under-explored direction is to treat \emph{dropout}~\citep{dropoutsurvey1, dropoutsurvey2} not solely as a regularization tool, but also as a form of data augmentation~\citep{dropout}.
+Dropout randomly zeros out activations, and its potential as an augmentation has been noted in self-supervised settings~\citep{gao-etal-2021-simcse}; however, the precise conditions under which it proves most effective remain unclear.